binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 The risks here are specific to accepting untrusted data and parsing it, rendering it, executing it, or storing it verbatim to have the same performed on it at a later stage.

 The further you get from your back-end executing code the more you move into untrusted territory.
 If your back-end is in the cloud, territory you don't control, i.e. it's not your hardware or staff running it, then you may have serious potential issues there to address.
 I've discussed in depth what these issues are in previous chapters, and how to mitigate these risks.
 Basically, anywhere outside of your local network is untrusted.
 Inside your local network is semi-trusted.
 The amount of trust you afford depends on the relationships you have with your staff, and/or how large your staff base is.
-Include the size of your network, how APs are managed, and many of the other issues I have discussed in previous chapters, especially Network, Physical and People from [Fascicle0](https://leanpub.com/holistic-infosec-for-web-developers).
+Including the size of your network, how access points are managed, and many of the other issues I have discussed in previous chapters, including Physical and People from [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
 The closer data gets to the executing back-end code, the less untrustworthy it can be considered.
 Of course, there are many exceptions to this rule as well.
+I discus this in depth in the podcast shows I hosted for Software Engineering Radio: [Cloud Security](http://www.se-radio.net/2018/01/se-radio-episode-314-scott-piper-on-cloud-security/) and [End to End Encryption](http://www.se-radio.net/2018/04/se-radio-episode-321-peter-budai-on-end-to-end-encryption/)

-I couldn just say don't trust anyone or anything, but there comes a time and a place that you must afford trust.
+I could just say don't trust anyone or anything, but there comes a time and a place that you must afford trust.
 Just keep it as close to the back-end executing code as possible.

 Today, the web stack is very complicated.
 We have URLs, CSS, JavaScript, XML and its derivatives, templating languages, and frameworks.
 Most of these languages have their own encoding, quoting, commenting, escaping, where most of which can be nested inside of each other.
 This makes the web browser a very treacherous place in terms of security.
 Browsers succeed on their ability to interpret all of this.
 All scripts have the same level of privilege within the browser.

-This overly complex environment leads to confusion, and becomes a perfect haven for hiding malicious code.
+This overly complex environment leads to confusion, and becomes an effective location for hiding malicious code.

 Below are a few widely accepted techniques which we should use on any untrusted data before it makes its way through your system to be stored or hydrated.

 ##### What is Validation {#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation}

+&nbsp;

 Decide what input is valid by way of a white list (list of allowed input characters).
 Often each input field will have a different white list.
 Validation is binary, the data is either allowed or denied.
 If it is not allowed, then it is rejected.
 It is usually not too complicated differentiating good from bad, and what is and isn't rejected.
 There are a few strategies to use for white listing, such as the collection of characters, or using regular expressions.